schen24wm/fssd-set/README.md

 No actual installation is needed if the software requirement is met, but a few setup of the running environment are needed.

-- Scripts in `bin-addon` needs to be added to a directory in `PATH` and be made executable.
+- Scripts in `bin-addon/` needs to be added to a directory in `PATH` and be made executable.
 - Set the environment variable `SYSTMP` to an empty directory.
 This directory will store some (hidden) temporary files of the bin-addon/ scripts.

 The entire process can be done within 5 minutes.

 # Demo

-In the `demo` directory, we provide a two-stage example of `FSSDxSET` in silicon, based on the diamond to beta-tin phase transition example in our paper.
+In the `demo/` directory, we provide a two-stage example of `FSSDxSET` in silicon, based on the diamond to beta-tin phase transition example in our paper.

 ## Preparation

-Before running the demo, you should copy everything in `main` to a new empty directory (e.g. `project`).
+Before running the demo, you should copy everything in `main/` to a new empty directory (e.g. `project/`).

 You also need to copy the initial position file (`demo/POSFILE_Si-step0`) to `project/Step0/`.